 Entry to many museums in London is free.
 Recently, some of the most famous museums have established monthly late openings that provide after-hours access to the public on specific days of each month.
 Visitors can not only browse their exhibitions, but also take part in workshops or listen to talks organized by the museum.
-The Science Museum, (Victoria and Albert Museum)[https://trip101.com/article/indulge-in-art-and-design-at-the-victoria-and-albert-museum-london], and (Natural History Museum)[https://trip101.com/article/make-friends-with-the-dinosaurs-at-the-natural-history-museum-london] are amongst some museums that hold late-night openings.
+The Science Museum, Victoria and Albert Museum, and Natural History Museum are amongst some museums that hold late-night openings.

 Many people will have heard of Big Ben, one of London’s most well-known names.
 Part of one of the world’s biggest four-faced chiming clocks, many people believe that the name Big Ben refers to the clock itself.
 Did you know though, that Big Ben is actually the name of one of the bells within the clock?

 Housed within a grand tower that is attached to the Houses of Parliament, you will hear Big Ben chime every hour, on the hour.
 If you go at night, you can see the building lit up and also escape the crowds that visit during the day.
 If you are there at the stroke of midnight, expect to hear 12 ringing chimes that indicate the beginning of a new day.

 London by Night: 90-Minute Open Top Bus Tour

 Things for 30 GBP (43.90 USD) and under

 7. Attend a show at The Comedy Store